larryhastings/big/README.md

 then it'd filter out empty lines first, and *then* "r-strip" the lines.
 So lines in the input that contained only whitespace would still get yielded as empty lines, which is probably not what you want.
+Ordering is important!

-Of course, you can write your own lines modifier functions!
+Of course, you can write your own lines modifier functions.
 Simply accept a lines iterator as an argument, iterate over it, and yield each line info and line, modifying them (or not yielding them!) as you see fit.
-You can potentially even write your own lines iterator, a replacement for [`lines`](#liness-separatorsnone--line_number1-column_number1-tab_width8-kwargs), if you need functionality [`lines`](#liness-separatorsnone--line_number1-column_number1-tab_width8-kwargs) doesn't provide.
+You could even write your own lines iterator, a replacement for [`lines`](#liness-separatorsnone--line_number1-column_number1-tab_width8-kwargs), if you need functionality [`lines`](#liness-separatorsnone--line_number1-column_number1-tab_width8-kwargs) doesn't provide.

-Note that if you write your own lines modifier function, and it removes text from the beginning the line, you'll have to update the `LineInfo` object manually--it doesn't happen automatically.
+Note that if you write your own lines modifier function, and it removes text from the beginning the line, you must update `column_number` in the `LineInfo` object manually--it doesn't happen automatically.

 </dd></dl>